 Rephonic also pulls the total number of views for each podcast we find a YouTube account for.
 You can access these figures by upgrading your account and looking at a show's social media section.

 Podcast streaming numbers or 'plays' are notoriously tricky to find.
-Fortunately, Rephonic provides estimated listener figures for Popcast and two million other podcasts in our database.
+Fortunately, Rephonic provides estimated listener figures for Popcast and three million other podcasts in our database.

 To check these stats and get a feel for the show's audience size, you'll need to upgrade your account.